trychlos/pwix-blaze-layout/README.md

     meteor add pwix:blaze-layout
 ```

+## Issues & help

+In case of support or error, please report your issue request to our [Issues tracker](https://github.com/trychlos/pwix-blaze-layout/issues).

 ## Original documentation

 The rest of this documentation is originally from **kadira**.
 See also [the Github original repository](https://github.com/kadirahq/blaze-layout/).